-The Hoosier State and Amtrak’s long-distance Cardinal services combine to provide daily roundtrip passenger rail service between Indianapolis and Chicago, which includes intermediate stops in Crawfordsville, Lafayette, Rensselaer and Dyer.
+Amtrak's Hoosier State and long-distance Cardinal services combine to provide daily roundtrip passenger rail service between Indianapolis and Chicago, which includes intermediate stops in Crawfordsville, Lafayette, Rensselaer and Dyer.
 For schedule information and to purchase tickets, please visit Amtrak's Cardinal/Hoosier State web page.

 Congress voted in 2008 to end federal support for the Hoosier State and other Amtrak routes of less than 750 miles.
 Governor Mike Pence announced in October 2013 that the state of Indiana had partnered with Indianapolis, Crawfordsville, Rensselaer, Lafayette, West Lafayette, Tippecanoe County and Beech Grove to fund Hoosier State operating and capital costs not covered with ticket revenue.

 Local communities with stops along the Hoosier State line are financing more than half of the monthly payments in cash or in-kind contributions.
 The communities that are contributing funding have a vested interest in improving performance and ensuring accountability for the tax dollars being invested.
-The Indiana Department of Transportation and its community partners have committed to reexamining the funding model before the contract extension ends in January 2015.
+The Indiana Department of Transportation and its community partners have committed to reexamining the funding model for a long-term contract agreement.

 INDOT’s current funding agreement with Amtrak maintains the preexisting Hoosier State service.
 This includes a monthly credit to ferry rolling stock between Chicago and Amtrak’s heavy maintenance facility in Beech Grove.
-In August 2013, INDOT and the local communities agreed to use the contract extension allowed under the state’s existing agreement with Amtrak, which continues service through Jan.
-31, 2015.
+A short-term agreement and contract extension have continued service through April 1, 2015.

 At the request of its partners in the legislature, INDOT funded a cost benefit analysis that studied the impacts of discontinuing the service, keeping the status quo or improving the service.
 Improvement options include variations in frequencies and departure/arrival times.